freealise/freealise.github.io/draft/music_origin.md

 even with no sense of pitch or voice,
 also as meditative and mnemonic device for the working class like for modern people the computer.

+Brainwaves directly synchronize with music (binaural beats are optional).